-In doing some recent consultations with potential clients of the Law Office of Bryan Fagan, PLLC I have encountered some topics that I don't think I have ever written about on this blog.
-With that said, I would like to get after a few of these topics today so that they can be addressed and hopefully help some of you out as far as increasing the amount of information that you have access to.
+In doing some recent consultations with potential clients of the Law Office of Bryan Fagan, PLLC, I have encountered some topics that I don't think I have ever written about on this blog.
+With that said, I would like to get after a few of these topics today to address and hopefully help some of you out as far as increasing the amount of information you have access to.

-If you would like some specific advice in regard to something that we discussed here today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you would like some specific advice regarding something that we discussed here today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations six days a week with one of our licensed family law attorneys.
 It is there that you can get individualized, specifically tailored advice for your situation.

-Could your marriage actually be invalid without you knowing it?
+Could your marriage be invalid without you knowing it?

-I had a woman come in to our office recently and she told me a story very similar to what I am about to lay out for all of you.
-She began by telling me that she was living with her husband for years before she found out (not from her spouse but from another source) that her husband had been married before to another woman.
-This in and of itself is unfortunately more common than you would think.
-Sometimes people do not feel comfortable disclosing this sort of information about their past.
-In some instances people don't think it is actually relevant at all.
+I had a woman come into our office recently, and she told me a story very similar to what I am about to layout for all of you.
+She began by telling me that she was living with her husband for years before she found out (not from her spouse but another source) that her husband had been married before to another woman.
+Unfortunately, this in and of itself is more common than you would think.
+Sometimes people do not feel comfortable disclosing this information about their past.
+In some instances, people don't believe it is relevant at all.

-What I learned from this person is that after she confronted her husband about the prior marriage he fessed up and told her that he did not think it was relevant because the woman was now deceased.
-Therefore, he never pressed forward with divorce plans that he had due to their being unnecessary.
+I learned from this person that after she confronted her husband about the prior marriage, he fessed up and told her that he did not think it was relevant because the woman was now deceased.
+Therefore, he never pressed forward with divorce plans that he had because they were unnecessary.
 There was nothing to worry about, he told her.
 Famous last words, if I've ever heard them.

-Bigamy is illegal but a second marriage may bestow benefits upon the putative spouse
+Bigamy is illegal, but a second marriage may benefit the putative spouse.

-If you are already married you cannot marry a second (or third person).
-That is called bigamy and is against the law in Texas and every other state in the country.
-I had to tell this potential client who had come to talk to me that her marriage was invalid.
-However, she may still be in a positive to collect benefits of the marriage based on her having believed that she was validly married to her husband.
+If you are already married, you cannot marry a second (or third person).
+That is called bigamy and is against Texas and every other state in the country.
+I had to tell this potential client who had come to say to me that her marriage was invalid.
+However, she may still be positive to collect benefits of the marriage based on her belief that she was validly married to her husband.

 Her next question had to do with whether or not a divorce was necessary if she did not want to be married to her spouse.
-After all- they had lived together for years with him keeping a major secret from her.
+After all, they had lived together for years, with him keeping an important secret from her.
 She felt like she could no longer trust him and wanted out of the marriage.

-At the end of the meeting I told her that if she wanted to get a divorce from this man she would likely need to file for divorce, have her "spouse" served with the paperwork and then have a hearing on the matter to determine how the judge would allow them to proceed.
-The attorneys on both sides could present arguments to the judge and from there a judge would give them his or her pronouncement.
-It may seem like this is a lot of trouble for a marriage that was invalid from the start, but the key point here is that you cannot make any assumptions when it comes to marriage and the laws that institutionalize it.
+At the end of the meeting, I told her that if she wanted to get a divorce from this man, she would likely need to file for divorce, have her "spouse" served with the paperwork, and then have a hearing on the matter to determine how the judge would allow them to proceed.
+The attorneys on both sides could present arguments to the judge, and from there, a judge would give them their pronouncement.
+It may seem like this is a lot of trouble for a marriage that was invalid from the start, but the critical point here is that you cannot make any assumptions about marriage and the laws that institutionalize it.

-A premarital agreement is basically a contract that two spouses can enter into before they get married.
-That premarital agreement defines the rights of each party as they pertain to property and spousal maintenance.
+A premarital agreement is a contract that two spouses can enter into before marriage.
+That premarital agreement defines each party's rights as they pertain to property and spousal maintenance.

-People enter into premarital agreements in order to define expectations for the marriage in regard to some pretty important topics related to finances and property.
-In that way there is no question as to how much money one spouse will pay to the other in the event of a divorce as far as spousal maintenance is concerned, for example.
+People enter into premarital agreements to define expectations for the marriage regarding some pretty essential topics related to finances and property.
+In that way, there is no question as to how much money one spouse will pay to the other in the event of a divorce as far as spousal maintenance is concerned, for example.

-Interested in knowing what the "wealthier" spouse has to gain from signing a premarital agreement?
-Stay tuned to our blog and you can learn this tomorrow
+We are interested in knowing what the "wealthier" spouse has to gain from signing a premarital agreement?
+Stay tuned to our blog, and you can learn this tomorrow.

 We will pick up tomorrow where we left off in today's blog post by discussing premarital agreements.
-If you are marrying a person with a high amount of wealth, or you yourself are a wealthy person you may be interested in learning the benefits that a "wealthy" spouse-to-be has from signing to a premarital agreement.
+If you are marrying a person with a high amount of wealth or a wealthy person, you may be interested in learning the benefits that a "wealthy" spouse-to-be has from signing a premarital agreement.